Followers

 HMS Asia in New York harbor

 Mulligan tossed a rope around one of the guns to pull it to safety.
 As he struggled, Hamilton approached and, small as he was, dragged the gun away.
 Hamilton then coolly rejoined the front lines to help move more guns – 20 were taken.
 Interestingly, one of the shots from the HMS Asia struck the roof of Fraunces Tavern – famed for later hosting General Washington’s farewell in 1783.
-With the support of Hercules, young Hamilton was promoted to captain and commander of an artillery battery in July the next year – just in time for the British onslaught on New York.
+With the support of Hercules, young Hamilton was promoted to captain and commander of an artillery battery in July the following year – just in time for the British onslaught on New York.

 Artillery would team Hercules with Alexander Hamilton